xiangzheyuan99/Assignment-3-MongoDB-Setup-and-Queries/README.md

 Find all movies with runtime greater than 200 minutes in year 1983.
 Sort results by runtime in ascending order.
 Only include runtime, title, and year.

 Filter documents where year equals 1983.
 Apply the $gt operator on runtime to select movies longer than 200 minutes.
-Use projection to include only runtime, title, and year, and exclude _id.
+Use projection to include only runtime, title, and year.
 Sort the results in ascending order by runtime.